 For some people, the term crossover frequency is a new term to highlight sound improvement.
-Defining the term crossover frequency is one such frequency in which the sound transitions from one speaker to another.
+The term crossover frequency refers to one such frequency in which the sound transitions from one speaker to another.

 Well, that’s not the end!
 There is a lot more involved in crossover frequency, which we discuss below in the guide for beginners.